VonNeumannDao/NpDao/README.md

 ## Contributing

-If you'd like to contribute to Sardines are Good, feel free to open a pull request or issue on GitHub.
+If you'd like to contribute to DAOs are Good, feel free to open a pull request or issue on GitHub.
 Contributions are welcome and appreciated!

 Before contributing, please read the [contributing guidelines](CONTRIBUTING.md)

 ## Credits

-Sardines are Good was created by Daniel Andrade using the Azle library developed by Demergent Labs.
+DAOs are Good was created by Daniel Andrade using the Azle library developed by Demergent Labs.

 ## License

-Sardines are Good is licensed under the [GPL v3 License](LICENSE.md).
+DAOs are Good is licensed under the [GPL v3 License](LICENSE.md).